Rrucha/CSE-250_my_work./README.md

 ## Allowed library/container usage

-* You may not use any containers or traits from the scala collection library that are not already referenced by the template code.
+Your code may include any containers from the scala collection library, but note that conformance to the structure defined above will be tested for.
+You may find the following methods useful for creating new containers.
+* `.iterator`
+* `.toIndexedSeq`
+* `Some()`
+* `None`

 ## AI Policy Overview